CIA-Oceanix/MediSAR/README.md

 - The SAR observations of co- (vv) and cross- (vh) polarization channels.
 Downscaled at 200 m/px and stored as uint16.
 - The rain estimation, as four-class segmentation roughly based on 1 mm/h, 3 mm/h and 10 mm/h.
 These segmentations are described in [10.48550/ARXIV.2207.07333](https://arxiv.org/abs/2207.07333).
 There are stored at 400 m/px on four channels, the transparency corresponding to the land mask.
 - The biological slicks, as a uint8 image at 100 m/px.
-For compression, they quantized to 3 bits per pixel.
+For compression, they are quantized to 3 bits per pixel.
 - The convective cells, as a uint8 image at 200 m/px.
-For compression, they quantized to 3 bits per pixel.
+For compression, they are quantized to 3 bits per pixel.
 - SAR-based wind speed obtained either from Geophysical Model Function or via a rainfall-resilient deep learning model.
 They are provided at 1 km/px.
 The GMF from level-2 product is also included.
 Both are stored as uint8 images, quantized between 0 and 25.6 m/s.
 In case of higher wind speeds,
 - Land masks at 200 m/px.